bitfocus/companion-module-adder-avm/companion/HELP.md

 ## Adder AVM Companion Module
-This module connects to an [Adder Infinity AVM Receiver](https://www.adder.com/en/kvm-solutions/adderview-matrix-c1100-user-station) and allows for connecting and disconnecting presets.
+This module connects to an [Adder AVM Receiver](https://www.adder.com/en/kvm-solutions/adderview-matrix-c1100-user-station) and allows for connecting and disconnecting presets.
 Logs have been added to identify connection errors.

 **This module is provided "as is" without any warranties, express or implied.
 The developer assumes no responsibility for any issues, malfunctions, or damages that may arise from its use.
 By using this module, you acknowledge that you do so at your own risk.
 Compatibility with future versions of Bitfocus Companion and Adder AVM is not guaranteed.**